kurtismash/tfgmProxy/README.md

 ````

 **Using the JSON API**
-The API can now be accessed at the IP address ad port you've specified in `tfgmProxy.py`.
+The API can now be accessed at the IP address and port you've specified in `tfgmProxy.py`.
-Currently, the following calls are implemented (Only tram data is availible at the moment):
+Currently, the following calls are implemented (Only tram data is available at the moment):
 * /departures.json (Location can be altered by trailing with ?location=...)